Blizzard Entertainment: Main franchises

 The majority of the games Blizzard published are in the Warcraft, Diablo, and StarCraft series.
 Since the release of Warcraft: Orcs & Humans (1994), Diablo (1997), and StarCraft (1998), the focus has been almost exclusively on those three franchises.
 Overwatch (2016) became an exception years later, bringing the number of main franchises to four.
 Each franchise is supported by other media based around its intellectual property such as novels, collectible card games, comics and video shorts.
-Blizzard announced in 2006 that they would be producing a Warcraft live-action film.
+Blizzard announced in 2006 that it would be producing a Warcraft live-action film.
 The movie was directed by Duncan Jones, financed and produced by Legendary Pictures, Atlas Entertainment, and others, and distributed by Universal Pictures.
 It was released in June 2016.
 On October 4, 2022, Overwatch servers were officially shut off at the same time Overwatch 2s went up.

 Spin-offs

 Blizzard has released two spin-offs to the main franchises: Hearthstone (2014), which is set in the existing Warcraft lore, and Heroes of the Storm (2015), which features playable characters from all four of Blizzard's franchises.